bwinnacott/SNP-Pipeline/config/README.md

 ### Cluster Configuration
-See the config file in *slurm* for details on specifying cluster submission parameters, as well as some general Snakemake parameters.
+See this [config file](slurm/config.yaml) within *slurm* for details on specifying cluster submission parameters, as well as some general Snakemake parameters.
 For now, the pipeline is only configured to run on clusters using the slurm scheduling manager.

 ### Pipeline Configuration
-See the config file for details on specifying parameters specific to individual tools used throughout the pipeline, as well as some general pipeline parameters.
-Default parameters should work for most cases; however, some need to be changed more frequently such as ploidy, number of vcf files to intersect, etc.
+See this [config file](config.yaml) for details on specifying parameters specific to individual tools used throughout the pipeline, as well as some general pipeline parameters.
+Default parameters should work for most cases; however, some may need to be changed more frequently such as ploidy, number of vcf files to intersect, etc.

 ### Sample Configuration
-Update the samples.tsv file before running an instance of the pipeline.
+Update the [samples.tsv](samples.tsv) file before running an instance of the pipeline.
 Make sure the entries are tab separated after modifying.
 Columns are defined as:

 * **Sample_name**: Name of a single sample; will be used as the directory name for storing pipeline output in results folder